-Starting January 1, our new partner, ActiveHealth Management will be our wellness vendor to help you achieve your health goals.
-In December, ActiveHealth Management will mail more information about the wellness program and resources along with information about the available cash incentives for active state and higher education employees and spouses.
-On Jan.
-1, you can go to http://go.activehealth.com/wellnesstn for more information.
+Our new partner, ActiveHealth Management will be our wellness vendor to help you achieve your health goals.
+In December, ActiveHealth Management mailed more information about the wellness program and resources along with information about the available cash incentives to current active state and higher education employees and spouses.
+You can go to http://go.activehealth.com/wellnesstn for more information.

 New wellness program available